 The roots of our Metals Business trace back to 1873 when the Company acquired the Yoshioka Mine.
 Metal materials such as copper are essential in many industries.
-We have supported the development of Japanese industry and society for more than a century by providing copper and other metals, which are essential materials for a host of industries.
+We have supported the development of Japanese industry and society across centuries by providing metal materials.
+Our supply destinations have now expanded globally.

 The mining sector invests in overseas copper mines to ensure the stable procurement of copper ore, the raw material used for smelting, and to meet the growing global demand for copper.

-In the precious metals department, we offer an accumlation plan called "My Gold Partner" for gold, silver and platinum, providing an alternative for private investors' asset building.
+We offer an accumulation plan called "My Gold Partner" for gold, silver and platinum, providing an alternative for private investors' asset building.

 Furthermore, amid growing environmental concerns, the amount of E-Scrap recovered is expected to increase in line with the higher recycling rates of home appliances and other items.

-Our Naoshima Smelter and Refinery, taking advantage of the Mitsubishi Process for continuous copper smelting, a unique technology for smelting precious metals with the lowest environmental impact in the industry, has been promoting the expansion of E-Scrap receiving and processing, and through the combined operations of our Naoshima facility and Group company Onahama Smelting and Refining Co., Ltd., we are working to expand this business further and achieve the leading share of the world market in terms of processing volume.
+Taking advantage of the Mitsubishi Process for continuous copper smelting, a unique technology for smelting precious metals with the lowest environmental impact in the industry, our Group has been promoting the expansion of E-Scrap receiving and processing.
+Through the combined operations with Onahama Smelting and Refining Co., Ltd., our group company, we are working to expand this business further and achieve the leading share of the world market in terms of processing volume.

 Our Metals Business got its start in 1873, when Mitsubishi founder Yataro Iwasaki acquired and began operations at the Yoshioka Mine in Okayama Prefecture.
 In 1887, we also acquired a mine in Osarizawa.
 Full-fledged smelting and refining operations commenced in 1896, when we acquired the Ikuno and Sado mines and a refinery in Osaka from the Japanese government.